michaelangelopineda/ms2-lumiere/TESTING.md

         -Currently, this is not a feature added.
 Customers may send a message and discuss payment and delivery thru the form.

 - **11. As a user (scented candle aficionado), I want to be notified regarding request on the website So that I would know if I ‘m getting a response or not with my transactions and with what I am doing.**
-        -Feedback when using the contact form is a feature of the site to give customer response regaring if the message has been sent.
+        -Feedback when using the contact form is a feature of the site to give customer response regaring if the message has been sent as well as a 404 error message if something went wrong or a page being accessed or a transaction is invalid.

 -   ### b.
 Potential Fan Visitor Goals